 Rock It Up, Madawaska! is an annual event in its 2nd year.
-This event includes music and vendors in Bicentennial Park on September 7, 2017 from 6-8PM.
+This event includes music by DJ Adam and vendors in Bicentennial Park on September 7, 2017 from 6-8PM.

 Chalk It Up, Fort Kent! is an annual event in its 6th year.
 This community-wide campaign invites schools, community groups and businesses to promote awareness of domestic violence by creating sidewalk chalk art.
 Participants will write facts and statistics about domestic abuse in areas that get a lot of foot traffic.
 By visualizing the epidemic through quotes, drawings, and statistics, Hope and Justice Project hopes to help create a community that refuses to tolerate abuse or violence.
 This event will take place at the Sears Parking lot on September 15, 2017 from 10AM-12PM.

 Light It Up, Houlton! is an annual community event in its 2nd year.
 This event will be held on October 5, 2017 at the Houlton Recreation Center beginning at 6pm.
 It will include a walk, speakers, and a remembrance ceremony for past victims of domestic violence homicide.
 Participants will be encouraged to light up the night with purple glow-sticks for domestic violence awareness.
-Date and time, to be determined.

 Walk It Up, Presque Isle! is an annual event in its 4th year.
 Walk It Up, Presque Isle! will take place on October 13, 2017 at 12pm.
 Participants will gather at the Mark & Emily Turner Memorial Library.
 This event will include a short walk followed by a light lunch for participants upon returning to the library.